 A school, as a property owner, may also be held responsible for any injuries which occur on the property which are caused by the failure to adequately supervise students.
 For example, a school may be held liable for injuries sustained in a fight between two students – which often lead to brain or spinal injuries.
 As a property owner, the school has the responsibility to maintain constant vigilance over students, including preventing injuries from occurring during fights.

 Does the School Have a Duty to Protect Students?

 Schools have an ongoing responsibility to ensure all students are kept safe while on their property.
 This means safe from any outside influence, such as faculty, staff, other students, and potential property injuries.
 The family of a student who is injured on the school’s staircase because of a faulty handrail should not have to absorb the costs of medical care the student must undergo as the result of their injuries.
 A school operates in the same role as a property owner, and is therefore liable for any injuries which occur on its property.
 If your child was injured on school property in Los Angeles, a claim for damages may be brought against the school district since the injury would not have occurred but for the danger on the property.

 Los Angeles School Premises Liability Attorneys

 If your child has been injured while on a school campus due to a defect on the property, you may be entitled to bring a claim for damages against the school or school district.
 A school has a duty of care to protect your child from serious injuries during the eight hours (or more) your child spends on the premises.
 At Panish Shea & Boyle, our Los Angeles school premises liability attorneys have years of experience in handling school premises liability cases and will work tirelessly to ensure your family receives the compensation it deserves.
-Contact our Los Angeles or Irvine offices today for your initial free consultation.
+Contact us at our Los Angeles or Newport offices today for your initial free consultation.